 It’s a big enough decision to commit to weight-loss surgery, but once you’ve committed to taking this step in your weight-loss journey, what type of surgery is right for you?
 What considerations should you take?

 There are, after all, a variety of surgical options that could result in some significant — and positive — life changes.
-One of the most remarkable result of weight-loss surgery is the effect the surgeries have on the hormones that control your hunger, blood sugar, and your ability to feel satiated or full, which helps surgical weight-loss patients experience real success.
+One of the most remarkable results of weight-loss surgery is the effect the surgeries have on the hormones that control your hunger, blood sugar, and your ability to feel satiated or full, which helps surgical weight-loss patients experience real success.

 Weight-loss surgery can be viewed as a tool in the treatment of obesity, one that should be implemented along with changes to diet and exercise and overall lifestyle.
 Your doctor and weight-loss partner will help you make this decision, but as you’re personally considering it, here’s what to think about.